-- Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2022 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;
+- Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2023 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-- 24 CFR part 578; FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578;

+- FY 2023 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

 3B-1.
 Rehabilitation/New Construction Costs-New Projects.
-NOFO Section VII.B.1.s.
-Is ye for t our CoC requesting funding for any new project application requesting \$200,000 or more in funding nousing rehabilitation or new construction?
-No 3B-2.
+NOFO Section V.B.1.s.
+Ta Nia for I our CoC requesting funding for any new project application requesting \$200,000 or more in funding nousing rehabilitation or new construction?
+NO 3B-2.
 Rehabilitation/New Construction Costs-New Projects.
-NOFO Section VII.B.1.s.
-If you answered yes to question 3B-1, describe in the field below actions CoC Program-funded project applicants will take to comply with: 1.
+NOFO Section V.B.1.s.
+1 If you answered yes to question 3B-1, describe in the field below actions CoC Program-funded project applicants will take to comply with: 1.
 Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
 1701u); and 2.
 HUD's implementing rules at 24 CFR part 75 to provide employment and training opportunities for low- and very-low-income persons, as well as contracting and other economic opportunities for businesses that provide economic opportunities to low- and very-low-income persons.

-FY2022 CoC Application Page 49 09/28/2022 ------------------------ --------- ------------
+FY2023 CoC Application Page 57 09/27/2023 ------------------------ --------- ------------